 Belgian GP: Lewis Hamilton wins to stretch title lead, Ferrari out of points

-Mercedes driver extends title lead to massive 47 points with lights-to-flag win over Bottas and Verstappen; Ferrari finish 13th and 14th to cap miserable Spa weekend; Big crash for Alfa Romeo's Giovinazzi sent wheel into Russell's Williams
+Mercedes driver extends title lead to 47 points with lights-to-flag win over Bottas and Verstappen; Struggling Ferrari finish 13th and 14th, but Renault star in top five; Big crash for Alfa Romeo's Giovinazzi sent wheel into Russell's Williams

 By James Galloway